 First of all, let’s check out the options that endorse Selenium for load testing.
 And, then you might go into seeing the contrary views.

 Why and How to Do Selenium Load Testing?

 Selenium Grid as a tool for Selenium load testing:

 Selenium grid is one of the scarcely used Selenium components.
 It supports parallel execution of Selenium tests on different browsers.
 Most of all, it works on the master-slave model to run the tests.
 Hence, using it for load testing could be the best choice.

-In this setup, you can utilize Selenium grid’s ability to offload tests across different nodes.
+In this setup, you can utilize the Selenium grid’s ability to offload tests across different nodes.
 There is a Selenium plugin available for Jenkins.
-You need this plugin to setup a test grid to eliminate a lot of manual hassles.
+You need this plugin to set up a test grid to eliminate a lot of manual hassles.